1. Finacial Planning & Analysis (FP&A) 101

 Young junior analysts are normally not expected to have strong work experience, but are certainly required to know how to use the tools such as MS office.
 Although automation, artificial intelligence and machine learning are the hot topics, FP&A reality in many companies is still linked to handling numerous Excel spreadsheets.

 Getting to know which systems the company you would like to work for is using and familiarizing yourself with those can help you gain advantage compared to the other candidates for the role.

-3.2 How To Prepare For A Career In FP&A?
+3.2 How To Prepare For A Career In Financial Planning & Analysis (FP&A)?

 Entry points and career ladder of a FP&A professional vary significantly.
 Let’s see what an individual can do to enhance his/her competitiveness during the recruitment process.